Modular Block-diagonal Curvature Approximations for Feedforward Architectures

 \subsection{Batch learning approximations}

 In our HBP framework, exact multiplication by the block of the curvature matrix of parameter $\theta$ in a module comes at the cost of one gradient backpropagation to this layer.
 The multiplication is recursively defined in terms of multiplication by the layer output Hessian $\HeCal z$.
 If it were possible to have an explicit representation of this matrix in memory, the recursive computations hidden in $\HeCal z$ could be saved during the solution of the linear system implied by Equation~\eqref{equ:NewtonUpdate}.
-Unfortunately, the size of the backpropagated exact matrices scales quadratically in both the batch size and the number of output features of the layer.
-However, instead of propagating back the exact matrix, a batch-averaged version can be used instead to circumvent the quadratic scaling in batch size (originating from \citet{botev2017PracticalGaussNewton}).
-In combination with structural information about the parameter Hessian, this strategy is used in \cite{ botev2017PracticalGaussNewton, chen2018BDAPCH} to further approximate curvature multiplications, using quantities computed in a single backward pass and then kept in memory for application of the matrix-vector product.
+Unfortunately, the size of the backpropagated exact matrices scales quadratically in both the batch size\footnote{ If samples are processed independently in every module, these matrices have block structure and scale linearly in batch size.
+Quadratic scaling is caused by transformations across different samples, like batch normalization. } and the number of layer's output features.
+However, instead of propagating back the exact Hessian, a batch-averaged version can be used instead to circumvent the batch size scaling (originating from \citet{botev2017PracticalGaussNewton}).
+In combination with structural information about the parameter Hessian, this strategy is used in \citet{ botev2017PracticalGaussNewton, chen2018BDAPCH} to further approximate curvature multiplications, using quantities computed in a single backward pass and then kept in memory for application of the matrix-vector product.
 We can embed these explicit schemes into our modular approach.
 To do so, we denote averages over a batch $B$ by a bar, for instance

 The modified backward pass of curvature information during HBP for a module receives a batch average of the Hessian with respect to the output, $\average{\HeCal z}$, which is used to formulate the matrix-vector product with the batch-averaged parameter Hessian $\average{\HeCal \theta}$.
 An average of the Hessian with respect to the module input, $\average{\HeCal x}$, is passed back.
-Existing work \cite{martens2015KFAC, botev2017PracticalGaussNewton, chen2018BDAPCH} differs primarily in the specifics of how this batch average is computed.
+Existing work \citep{botev2017PracticalGaussNewton, chen2018BDAPCH} differs primarily in the specifics of how this batch average is computed.
 In HBP, these approximations can be formulated compactly within Equation~\eqref{equ:hessianBackPropagation}.
-The relation to the cited works is discussed in more detail in the Supplements~\ref{subsec:relation}.
-The approximations amounting to relations used by \citet{martens2015KFAC} and \citet{botev2017PracticalGaussNewton} read
+Relations to the cited works are discussed in more detail in the Supplements~\ref{subsec:relation}.
+The approximations amounting to relations used by \citet{botev2017PracticalGaussNewton} read